iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Advanced Maxflow Algorithms.md

             j = advance(i, G)
             ADD j TO augpth
             IF j IS t:
-                EVAL("Perform augpath and get the new residual graph, make it G")
+                EVAL('Perform augpath and get the new residual graph, make it G')
         ELSE:
             d(i) = retreat(i)
-            i = EVAL("Find predecessor of i in $augpth, and change $augpth accordingly")
+            i = EVAL('Find predecessor of i in $augpth, and change $augpth accordingly')
 ```